When Should I Consider a Tub-to-Shower Conversion?

 Does Your Home Have More Than One Full Bathroom?

 If you have a single-bathroom home with a tub/shower combination, completely removing the bathtub could impact your home’s resale value and buyer appeal.
 For instance, you may lose the interest of potential homebuyers who have (or plan to have) children and would prefer to have a tub for bathing their kids and pets.
 That said, from the perspective of many retirees and single people, a spacious walk-in shower could be an attractive and much-appreciated upgrade.
+The key is understanding your target homebuyer, which is something that even the most skilled realtor can have difficulty pinpointing.
+When all is said and done, it’s almost always more beneficial to keep at least one tub in your home—preferably in the guest bathroom.
+The master bathroom tends to be the ideal room for a tub-to-shower conversion.

 Will You Need to Make Plumbing Upgrades?

 If you have a standard alcove tub, you automatically have the perfect location for a new walk-in shower.
 Because the drain and water lines will already be in the right places, a tub-to-shower conversion should be a relatively straightforward process.
 If, however, you have a freestanding tub, the shower may need to be built in a different place, which generally involves moving plumbing lines.
+This could influence the overall cost of the project and increase the potential for plumbing mishaps.

 If you’re interested in exploring a tub-to-shower conversion or other bathroom remodeling project, contact the professionals at BathWraps.
 We offer expert service, convenience, and a lifetime warranty.
 Click here to find an authorized BathWraps dealer near you.